tendermint/tendermint/SECURITY.md

 1. Request CVE number (ADMIN)
 2. Gather emails and other contact info for validators (COMMS LEAD)
+3. Create patches in a private security repo, and ensure that PRs are open targeting all relevant release branches (TENDERMINT ENG, TENDERMINT LEAD)
-3. Test fixes on a testnet  (TENDERMINT ENG, COSMOS ENG)
+4. Test fixes on a testnet  (TENDERMINT ENG, COSMOS ENG)
-4. Write “Security Advisory” for forum (TENDERMINT LEAD)
+5. Write “Security Advisory” for forum (TENDERMINT LEAD)

 #### 24 Hours Before Release Time